Saturday, 31 January 2015

 Meanwhile, wash and peel the oranges.
 Discard the white skin from the segments and get the pulp.
 Get the zest of one orange.

-You can use either sugar or jaggery to sweeten the pudding, I have used coconut rock sugar!
+You can use either of sugar or jaggery to sweeten the pudding, I have used coconut rock sugar!

 As the milk quite thickens, we will add the coconut rock sugar & switch off the gas!
 We would allow it to melt & stir to incorporate well!